-Rosetta Stone, these days means language learning software (cloud-based).
+Rosetta Stone, these days means language software (cloud-based).
 PC Mag gives the Rosetta Stone a rating of “excellent” and calls it the “best full-featured language learning software”.
 It’s not the cheapest option available but it’s one of the most established and well respected.

 Courses include Persian (Farsi), Pashto, Swahili, Urdu, Dari, Filipino, and Hebrew, as well as more common languages, are available.

 The learning programs include visual-based testing and private language coaches.
 There's a free demo on the site for anyone that wants to test it out first.